sehrgutesoftware/httpdf/README.md

     height: height of the resulting PDF in mm
 ```

-`example.json` is currently unused, but can be added for testing and documentation purposes, providing some example data to render the template.
-We might add some tooling to preview a template during template development using the provided sample data.
-We might also add an API endpoint to serve the example data to clients.
+`example.json` can be added for testing and documentation purposes, providing some example data to render the template during template development

 ## Development